Key Takeaways

 Polygon by the Numbers

-Polygon isn’t a theory; it’s already running at scale:
+Polygon is not a theory; it is already running at scale:

-These aren’t testnet stats.
+These are not testnet stats.
 This is real usage, with real money moving daily.

 How Polygon Actually Works